Most of the article databases available through the Library allow you to the Findit@VU button to help you locate the fulltext of articles.

 What is Interlibrary Loan?

-Interlibrary Loan or ILL is a service that allows you to borrow books or receive copies of articles from another library.
+Interlibrary Loan or ILL is a service that allows you to borrow books or receive photocopies of articles from another library.

 Do I need to use ILL?